rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Payments Council, the EU is slowly moving towards a better integrated euro zone.
 Recently the union has started to explore digital currency alternatives to the current euro [@ReportDigitalEuro].
-A newly designed euro has the potential to act as a single payment interface for both online and off-line transactions.
+A newly designed euro has the potential to act as a single payment interface for both online and offline transactions.

 With this research we provide a design for EuroToken, a Central Bank Digital Currency designed to be an alternative to the current privately banked digital euro.
-It implements a blockchain based accounting system that exposes a generalised payment primitive that supports off-line and online digital payments out of the box.
+It implements a blockchain based accounting system that exposes a generalised payment primitive that supports offline and online digital payments out of the box.
 Through its open extensibility it provides an equal footing for financial institutions and individuals alike as it makes users the gatekeeper of their own fiscal lives.

 ## Requirements for a digital euro by the ECB

-We aim to create a payment system that is secure, scalable, off-line transferable, price stable and digitally capable.
+We aim to create a payment system that is secure, scalable, offline transferable, price stable and digitally capable.
 These requirements are derived from a recent report by the European Central Bank (ECB).
 In October 2020 the ECB published a report detailing a number of scenarios where a new digital